Johann H. Wiens: How He Loved!

 When searching for my dad’s war buddy, Johann Wiens, I learned about another man with the same name who was my dad’s uncle.
-It was news to my dad as well!
 This Johann married my dad’s aunt Anna Plett, who sadly died before my father was born, but left descendants.
 Anna and Johann found peace with God when bandits raged in Russia.

 Johann Wiens (1889-1962) (#1024396) and Anna Plett (1892-1925) (#476151) had four children.
 The family was recorded in the 1942 census of Friedensfeld, Sagradovka, where Johann was then living with his second wife, Justina Wiebe.